Updated on November 2nd, 2024 By Felix Martinez

 Business Overview

-In 1945, Sam Walton opened his first discount store which served as the starting point for what later became known as Walmart.
+In 1945, Sam Walton opened his first discount store, which served as the starting point for what later became known as Walmart.
 Since then, Walmart has expanded to become the world’s largest retailer, catering to over 230 million customers every week.
-The company’s revenue exceeded $600 billion in 2022 and its market capitalization is approximately $4201 billion.
+The company’s revenue exceeded $648 billion in 2023, and its market capitalization is approximately $660 billion.

-As one of the most prominent employers globally, Walmart has a workforce of about 2.3 million people.
+As one of the most prominent employers globally, Walmart has a workforce of about 2.1 million.

 Source: Investor Presentation

 Walmart has also expanded into a variety of different services, making it a true conglomerate.
-The Walmart U.S. segment includes retail stores in all 50 U.S. states, Washington D.C., and Puerto Rico.
-It also includes Walmart’s digital business.
-Walmart International consists of operations in 25 countries outside of the U.S.
+The Walmart U.S. segment includes retail stores in all 50 U.S. states, Washington D.C., and Puerto Rico, as well as Walmart’s digital business.
+Walmart International consists of operations in 25 countries outside the U.S.

-Lastly, Sam’s Club consists of membership-only warehouse clubs and operates in 48 states in the U.S. and in Puerto Rico.
+Lastly, Sam’s Club is a membership-only warehouse club that operates in 48 states and Puerto Rico.

 Growth Prospects